quinton-ashley/bottlenose-img/README.md

 # bottlenose-img

-An image database of open game boxes, memory cards, and system safety/promotional manuals for the emulator frontend app, [Bottlenose](https://github.com/quinton-ashley/bottlenose)
+An image database of open game boxes, memory cards, and system safety/promotional manuals for use in the open box menus of the emulator frontend app, [Bottlenose](https://github.com/quinton-ashley/bottlenose).

 | sys     | %    | details     |
 | ------- | ---- | ----------- |